- Sustainability Report

 - Grid Modernization Technologies

 - Integration Tools and Resources

 Our Islands are blessed with an abundance of clean, renewable energy sources.
-Hawaiian Electric Company is committed to integrating these new and evolving technologies to increase our state's self-sufficiency and provide our customers with more stable and predictable pricing.
+Hawaiian Electric is committed to integrating these new and evolving technologies to maximize our state's self-sufficiency and provide our customers with more stable and predictable pricing.
 These technologies include:

-The ability to produce our own power will create positive change for our economy, our environment, our communities and our freedom from oil-based dependence.
+The ability to produce clean energy, mostly or completely from local and homegrown resources, will create positive change for our economy, our environment, our communities and our freedom from oil-based dependency.

-Hawaiian Electric, Maui Electric and Hawaii Electric Light Company are committed to increasing Hawaii's use of clean energy and reducing our dependency on imported oil.
+Hawaiian Electric is committed to increasing Hawaii's use of clean energy and reducing our dependency on imported oil.

 How are we doing?